 Reach Out To Contract

-If you are interested in contracting with me, please email me and let me know what I should call you, where I can reply to you, what you need, and which hourly rate pertains to you.
+If you are interested in contracting with me, please fill out the form below and let me know what I should call you, where I can reply to you, what you need, and which hourly rate pertains to you.
 Initial conversations will never incur a charge.